vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 ```

-In main.js copy-paste the following code :
+In main.js copy-paste the following code and comment or remove the Transport package you are not using (@ledgerhq/hw-transport-webusb or @ledgerhq/hw-transport-webhid).

 #### main.js
 ```javascript
 import "babel-polyfill";